axarriola/Bash-scripts/README.md

 # Bash-scripts
-Simple linux scripts used in real situations
+A few simple linux scripts used in real situations